ravirajsinh45/Crop_and_weed_detection/README.md

     1. Training
     2. Performig detection using pre train model
         - Using pytorch
-        - Using openCV
+        - Using openCV (skip installation using requirements.txt file)

-1. Training:-
+## Training:-

     For traning you have to make **Agriculture** folder on your google drive, open clone repo and copy all files from `Crop_weed_detection_training` folder and paste it in google drive.

     Now from drive open crop_weed_detection.ipynb file and you will get all documentation regarding it within the file.

-2. Performig detection using pre-trained model
+### setting up environment:-

  * First of all you need anaconda, if you don't have click here for [Download](https://www.anaconda.com/products/individual) and install.

     * Now open Anaconda Prompt and clone this repo
    ```